oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

     ![](workshops/visualbuilder/media/27.png)

+    If you're curious, you can open the URL in a browser to see the response.

 You can now continue reading the basics of Visual Builder in the next sections, or go straight to start the Hands On Lab!

 ### Visual Application Structure & Settings